 In the LOTE Learning Area students develop the knowledge, skills and understanding to communicate effectively and appropriately in Indonesian.
 This general capability is to be included across all areas of the Australian Curriculum and enables students to gain a wider knowledge and understanding of Asian countries and their cultures.

 STEM – Science, Technology, Engineering and Mathematics

 This type of noisy, exuberant classroom exemplifies what Science, Technology, Engineering, and Math (STEM) schools are about.
 Learning is collaborative and project-based; kids work closely together in a hands-on way to solve real-world problems.
 STEM incorporates science, technology, engineering and mathematics.

 Physical Education classes aim to develop in all children an enthusiasm for physical activity so that they become committed to pursuing a healthy and active lifestyle.
 The programme is designed to improve skill development through stimulating and challenging situations with the emphasis being on the value and enjoyment of participating rather than competition.

 Some school activities, mainly sporting, are organised, where children are placed in one of the following factions – DJARLMA… KAARLA… PINJAR….
 New students are allocated a faction upon enrolment at school.
 All students are expected to wear their faction shirts and hats on Sport Days and to all sports events.

 INTERSCHOOL ACTIVITIES are part of the overall programme with athletics, cross-country and team sports carnivals being annual events for Pre Primary to Year 6.
-Some other interschool events may also be arranged between ourselves and other small schools.
+Some other interschool events may also be arranged between us and other small schools.